Operation RY

-Operation RY was the Imperial Japanese plan to invade and occupy Nauru and Ocean islands in the south Pacific during the Pacific conflict of World War II.
-The operation was originally set to be executed in May 1942 immediately following Operation MO and before Operation MI, which resulted in the Battle of Midway.
+Operation RY was the Imperial Japanese plan to invade and occupy Nauru and Ocean Islands, in the South Pacific, during the Pacific conflict of World War II.
+The operation was originally set to be executed in May 1942 immediately following Operation MO and before Operation MI, the latter of which resulted in the Battle of Midway.
 The primary reason for the operation was to exploit the islands' supplies of phosphate.
-After a postponement due to interference by enemy forces, the operation was completed in August 1942.
+After a postponement because of interference by enemy forces, the operation was completed in August 1942.

 Background

-Nauru and Ocean Islands were isolated but rich with phosphate deposits; the deposits were identified around 1900.
-Nauru was under Australian mandate control, and Ocean Island (or Banaba) was headquarters of the British Gilbert and Ellice Islands Colony.
+Nauru and Ocean (now Banaba) Islands were isolated but rich with phosphate deposits, which were identified around 1900.
+Nauru was under Australian mandate control, and Ocean Island was headquarters of the British Gilbert and Ellice Islands Colony.
 In both places, the Melbourne-based British Phosphate Commissioners (BPC) had been running the phosphate mining since 1919, under the Nauru Island Agreement.
 The phosphate deposits were mined for making fertilisers, ammunition and explosives.

 During the Second World War, the German auxiliary cruisers and sank five merchant ships and bombarded the island in early December 1940, causing damage to the phosphate mining and disrupting the Allied production of phosphate.
 Following the raids, the Australian Commonwealth Naval Board requested that the British Admiralty redeploy Australian naval units to meet the threat posed by raiders.
 The armed merchant cruiser arrived off Ocean Island on 4 January 1941, and Australian and New Zealand warships maintained a continual presence off the islands during the subsequent months.
 A naval company and two field guns were deployed to each island.
 The attacks also led to the introduction of convoys between Australia and New Zealand.

-In late February 1942, as a Japanese invasion of Nauru and Ocean Island was feared, the Free French destroyer departed the New Hebrides to evacuate both places.
+In late February 1942, as a Japanese invasion of Nauru and Ocean Islands was feared, the Free French destroyer departed the New Hebrides to evacuate both places.
 The ship arrived on 23 February and completed the evacuation without serious incident.

-Although Operation MO was cancelled on 8 May 1942 immediately following the Battle of the Coral Sea, the Imperial Japanese Navy forces departed Rabaul and Bougainville on 11 May to execute the RY operation.
+Although Operation MO was cancelled on 8 May 1942, immediately following the Battle of the Coral Sea, the Imperial Japanese Navy forces departed Rabaul and Bougainville on 11 May to execute Operation RY.